This page contains affiliate links. Please read our disclosure for more info.

 Our South Africa travel costs include three days in Johannesburg without a car at the start, but they don’t include Cape Town, where we spent two months at the end.
 We’ll share a separate Cape Town budget soon.

-As always, we tracked our expenses with our travel budget app Trail Wallet, which allows us to enter our expenses in the local currency (South African rand) and see how much we’re spending in our home currency (British pounds).
+As always, we tracked our expenses with our travel budget app Trail Wallet (update: after 10 years, the app is sadly no longer available), which allows us to enter our expenses in the local currency (South African rand) and see how much we’re spending in our home currency (British pounds).
 The summary screen displays our trip costs in pounds and, with a tap of the screen, converts to South African rand as well as US dollars.

 Here’s the total amount we spent for two people during our 36 day South Africa road trip: